-ASL101 • Introductory American Sign Language I
+ASL101 • Introductory American Sign Language I (fall, spring) 4 credits

 Designed for students who have no knowledge of American Sign Language (ASL) to allow them to function comfortably in a variety of communication situations.
 Focuses on development of visual readiness skills and expressive and receptive skills in basic ASL.
 Includes introduction to conversational vocabulary, fingerspelling, grammatical principles, and syntax.
 Information related to deaf culture is included.